 Provost’s Teaching Awards recognise lecturers’ committed to teaching & learning

 The Trinity College Dublin annual Provost’s Teaching Award were presented by Dr Patrick Prendergast to five members of staff in recognition of their enthusiasm and commitment to ensuring students receive quality teaching and learning.
-The Awards are Trinity’s principal means of celebrating academic staff who have made an outstanding contribution in the pursuit of teaching excellence in the University and who promote teaching as a scholarly activity.
+Now in their 17th year, the Awards are Trinity’s principal means of celebrating academic staff who have made an outstanding contribution in the pursuit of teaching excellence in the University and who promote teaching as a scholarly activity.

 The 2017 recipients are: Professor Mairead Brady, School of Business, Dr Marie Morris, School of Medicine and Professor Anita O’Donovan, School of Medicine, and Professor Michael King, School of Social Sciences and Philosophy and Professor Susan O’Callaghan, School of Medicine, both of whom received an Early Career Award.